sotaro-ichinose/Integrated-Profiling-of-Synaptic-Organization-and-Behavioral-Phenotypes/README.md

 This repository contains scripts and supporting data for the analysis presented in the manuscript:

-**"Integrated Profiling of Synaptic E/I Balance Reveals Structural Alteration and Phenotypic Variability in a Prenatal ASD Model"**
+**"Integrated Profiling of Synaptic E/I Balance Reveals Altered Synaptic Organization and Phenotypic Variability in a Prenatal ASD Model"**
 *(Currently under peer review)*

 ---